blushint/DoAnWeb_Electronics/README.md

 └── README.md
 ```
 ## Results
 This project delivered an end-to-end **business analysis and system design** for an online electronics retail website.
-Starting from stakeholder needs, we modeled core **AS-IS / TO-BE processes** and translated them into functional requirements and a complete system blueprint.
+Starting from stakeholder needs, we modeled core processes and translated them into functional requirements and a complete system blueprint.
 Key outputs include:

 - Clearly defined business scope for both **Customer (O2C)** and **Admin operations**.
 - Fully documented **functional requirements** covering account management, product browsing, cart/checkout, promotions, feedback, and order tracking.